tmr08c/basicbrogrammer.github.io/content/articles/when-a-simple-react-context-gets-out-of-hand.md

 };
 ```

 Well, that's a lot cleaner.
-My team works in a [Rails](https://rubyonrails.org/) monolith which is why I've decided to have `initialState` and the `reducer` to be props for the AppProvider.
+My team works in a [Rails](https://rubyonrails.org/) monolith which is why I've decided to have `initialState` and the `reducer` be props for the `AppProvider`.
 This approach allows us to use the same provider for any React app that we decide to create.

 # Conclusion